galaxyproject/gxadmin/docs/README.query.md

 8     |  432     | 66c57b41194 | 66c@7b4.194 |       6.43 GB
 9     |  58945   | 6b1467ac118 | 6b1@67a.118 |       5.45 MB
 10    |  10      | d755361b59a | d75@361.59a |       5.19 KB

+A flag, --use-precalc, is provided which reads the disk_usage column of the galaxy_user table, using the values precisely as displayed to users in Galaxy.

 ## query user-gpu-years